 Budget travelers can search for Krakow Hostels – like Bison Hostel and Mundo Hostel.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.

-- Krakow is a walkable city…but only if you have the right shoes!
+- Krakow is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - It’s easy to get turned around in any foreign city…and especially Krakow!
 Make sure to have a good city map and/or guidebook before arriving.